Sia Figiel: Where We Once Belonged

-Sia Figiel's Where We Once Belonged is a Samoan novel set in the fictitious village of Malaefou.
-It is focused around the titular character, Alofa (a name that literally means love in the Samoan language) and her various encounters with violence and sex.
+Figiel's Where We Once Belonged is a Samoan novel set in the fictitious village of Malaefou.
+It is focused around the titular character, Alofa, a name that literally means love in the Samoan language, and her various encounters with violence and sex.
 In telling this story, Figiel writes with complex prose that are highly poetic and dream-like.
-Her writing style is emblematic of Su'ife-filoi; a Samoan form of story telling centred around the "quilt-like weaving of words".
-Where We Once Belonged marks the first instance of a novel published in the United States that is written by a Samoan female.
+Her writing style is emblematic of Su'ife-filoi, a Samoan form of story telling centred around the "quilt-like weaving of words".

+Where We Once Belonged was the first novel written by a Samoan woman to be published in the United States.
 The novel was adapted into a play by Dave Armstrong, a 2008 production of the play winning the Chapman Tripp theatre award for best new New Zealand play.

 They Who Do Not Grieve

 In her second novel, They Who Do Not Grieve, published in 2003 by Kaya Press, Figiel incorporates her poetic talents through the voices of three generations of women who descend from Samoa and New Zealand.
 Writing in a highly poetic medium, They Who Do Not Grieve tells the story of two twin sisters who introduce tattooing to Samoa.
 Through this themes of self-determination, femininity, and coming of age are addressed.